-You will only be eligible to access the OSAP-DALE Foundation eHandbook Assessment after you have completed the first three steps of the educational program.
-Those who have completed steps the first three steps will be notified when this eHandbook Assessment is available.
+You will only be eligible to access the OSAP-DALE Foundation eHandbook Assessment after you have completed the first two steps of the educational program.
+Those who have completed both steps will be notified when this eHandbook Assessment is available in late 2019.

 Why should I pursue any of these programs?

 There are many reasons to pursue one of these programs.
 One main reason is for your professional growth – to expand your expertise in dental infection control and demonstrate your knowledge-based competence in these areas.
 Completing one of these groundbreaking programs will set you apart to employers and patients.

 It depends on your goals, your educational background and your experience.
 Right now, you can get started with the first steps of the OSAP-DALE Foundation Dental Infection Prevention and Control Certificate ProgramTM.
 Some may wish to stop there.
 However, if you would like to earn a certification and be able to add a professional designation after your name, you may wish to pursue the OSAP-DANB Certified in Dental Infection Prevention and ControlTM (CDIPCTM) or the OSAP-DANB Dental Industry Specialist in Infection Prevention and ControlTM (DISIPCTM) certification programs.